 Front End Software Engineer$ 30k/Year ($ 15/Hour for 40 hours of productive work per week) Remote Position Long-term

-As a Front End Software Engineer, you are a member of one of our central assembly line teams such as the maintenance team.
+As a Front End software engineer, you can expect to be a member of one of our central assembly line teams such as a maintenance or unit test team.

-Our maintenance team is responsible for bug fixing across our 150+ product portfolio.
-If you are working with the maintenance team you will have an element of product specialization but they are also process specialists.
-We want to ensure that our engineers have all the right information and toolsets available to be able to quickly reproduce a client’s environment, reproduce a bug, fix it, test it, document the fix and send for review.
-You will be part of the the weekly product release cycles so we want to ensure that bugs get fixed as quickly as possible for our clients and that we are constantly improving the quality of our products.
+The maintenance team is responsible for bug fixing across our 150+ product portfolio.
+If you are working with the maintenance team you will have an element of product specialization but will mainly expected to be a process specialists.
+You will ensure that you have all the right information and toolsets available to be able to quickly reproduce a client’s environment, reproduce a bug, fix it, test it, document the fix and send for review.
+You will be part of the the weekly product release cycles and thereby ensure that bugs get fixed as quickly as possible for our clients and that you are constantly improving the quality of our products.

 In all cases, you will have aggressive daily and weekly targets to work against and you can expect to receive daily and weekly feedback about your performance.
 The regular feedback is used to help you improve immediately and to help you resolve blockers which may be slowing down your performance